anuptamang/Vanilla-Apps/readme.md

-# The apps in this repo are created with Vanilla JS.
+# The apps are created with Vanilla JS.

 ## Projects: